hushino/mv-android-client-IAP/README.md

 Usage support is provided with this tutorial.

+You just do the provided tutorial after downloading the git files.

 ## IAP setting

 In addition, you only need to modify two parts of the WebPlayerActivity.java file to implement the IAP services.